AUTISM - A CASE HISTORY

 work of Dr. Paul C. Eck, results were most gratifying.

-in some ways the retest hair analysis looked worse, another principle is always
+some ways the retest hair analysis looked worse, another principle is always to

-amazing, reminding us that mineral analysis results may not correlate with
+changes were amazing, reminding us that mineral analysis results may not

-deeper layers of imbalances, and at times the picture may not correlate with
+uncovers deeper layers of imbalances, and at times the picture may not

-can lag symptomatic changes, or at times test results can anticipate symptom
+The test results can lag symptomatic changes, or at times test results

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols